active-group/reacl-c/doc/intro.md

 ### Working with state

-With the items described so far, your application will be quite static and always look the same.
-Change over time is introduced by *dynamic*
+Reacting to state changes over time is introduced by *dynamic*
 items:

 ```clojure